Assessment And Reporting

 - Annual Process: Pupil attainment and progress is recorded on a termly basis and aligned to parent consultations.
 Progress is measured from the start of the academic year (baseline) to the end of year.
 Attainment is measured and reported against national standards - Expected Standard (EXS) or Age-Related Expectations (ARE).

-- System: We monitor progress and attainment online using Classroom Monitor.
+- System: We monitor progress and attainment online using OTrack.
 This tool enables us to assess and report progress and attainment in real time.

 - Parent consultations: Parents and carers are invited into school termly to discuss their child's learning and behaviour.
 We encourage all parents to view their child’s online report prior to the consultation where the teachers will use it as a basis for discussion.